jenzopr/jenzopr.github.io/_posts/2016-01-04-tight-link-methylation-transcription.markdown

 categories: bioinformatics reading
 ---

-In a recent study published in *Nature* this week, the authors Silvia Domcke and Anaïs Flore Bardet were interested in finding transcription factors that are affected in their DNA binding abilities by DNA methylation.
+In a recent study published in *Nature* this week, the authors Silvia Domcke and Anais Flore Bardet were interested in finding transcription factors that are affected in their DNA binding abilities by DNA methylation.
 As argued by the authors, previous studies have shown that transcription factors bound to regulatory regions go along with low levels of DNA methylation during regulation of gene expression, but it is still a matter of debate if transcription factor binding is the cause for low methylation or *vice versa*.
 To study the interplay, they created a triple knockout of *de novo* DNA methyltransferases that normally maintain the methylation of DNA, which is one of the epigenetic mechanisms that regulate gene expression.
 Their expectation was that truncated DNA methylation may result in sites newly bound by transcription factors, that were not able to bind before.